biopython/biopython.github.io/wiki/SeqIO.md

     print record
 ```

-Instead, let's pass the SeqRecord iterator directly to the
+Now, let's pass the SeqRecord iterator directly to the **write**
-**WriteSequences** function:
+function:

 ``` python
 from Bio import SeqIO